pumpedlunch/uma-docs/developers/optimistic-oracle-v3/prediction-market.md

 #### Market creation

-The `initializeMarket()` function is used to create a new market in the `PredictionMarket` contract.
+The `initializeMarket()` function is used to create a new market in the Prediction Market contract.

 Once the contract has been deployed, anyone can call `initializeMarket()` after approving the optional `reward` amount to be paid to the wallet that runs the assertion.